 • 6.4.
 Detection

 • 6.5.
-Evidence collection and handling
+Evidence collection and evidence management

 • 6.6.
 Post-inspection actions

 • 7.
-Overview of Port State Measures Agreement (3 hours)
+Overview of Port State Measures Agreement (PSMA)(1.5 hours)

 • 7.1.
-Introduction to the Port State Measures Agreement
+Introduction to PSMA

 • 7.2.
 Interagency coordination, cooperation and exchange of information

 • 8.2.
-The Spanish Fisheries Information System (SIPE)
+Global Information Exchange System (GIES)

-• 9.1.
-Visit to the Fisheries Monitoring Centre of the Spanish Fisheries General Secretariat (Madrid)
+• 10.3.
+Technical visit to the Spanish Fisheries General Secretariat (Madrid)

 The course contents will be covered by well qualified experts from FAO, MAPA-SGP and other international organizations.